quasarframework/tauri/.changes/child-windows-macos.md

 "tauri-runtime-wry": "patch:bug"
 ---

-Fix child webviews on macOS and Windows.
+Fix regression in creating child webviews on macOS and Windows, covering the whole window.